rubynz/talks/README.md

 ---
 ```

-- Write some things with [Markdown](https://help.github.com/en/github/writing-on-github)
+4. Write some things with [Markdown](https://help.github.com/en/github/writing-on-github)
-- Open a pull request
+5. Open a pull request
-- Have it accepted
+6. Have it accepted
-- Tell us your mailing address
+7. Tell us your mailing address through Slack or email
-- Receive :sparkles: exclusive :sparkles: prize pack
+8. Receive :sparkles: exclusive :sparkles: prize pack
-- Be showered in community spirit and admiration from your peers
+9. Be showered in community spirit and admiration from your peers

 ## Development environment